pearkes/gethub/README.md

 ## Getting Started

-The first time you run `get`, you pass it a path.
+The first time you run `gethub`, you pass it a path.

-    $ get ~/code
+    $ gethub .

 After authorizing with GitHub, all of your repositories will be cloned into this path.

-The next time you run a `get`, all of your new repositories will be cloned and your existing repositories will be fetched.
+The next time you run a `gethub`, all of your new repositories will be cloned and your existing repositories will be fetched.

 It's useful if you have a lot of repos and may not have an